 Bucatini all Amatriciana sounds fancy (and can be a little tough to say), but is actually really simple to make.
 A handful of really good ingredients come together to make a fantastic pasta.

 This Pasta all'Amatriciana takes me right back to our trip to Italy.
-I can vividly remember sitting across from Sean in a small Roman restaurant, eating this pasta.
+I can vividly remember sitting across from Sean in a small restaurant in Rome, eating this pasta.

 This is one of the things that I really love about food.
 Sure, at its most basic, food fuels us and can be quite delicious.
 But it can also function as a time machine, transporting you to treasured memories past.

 After seeing photos pop up on my Facebook feed during the 1-year anniversary of our trip to Rome and Florence in mid-March (click the links to see pictures!), I got to thinking about how I hadn't really drawn on any culinary inspiration from our trip and applied it to my own cooking.
 This must change.

 - Cured meat: You can use either guanciale or pancetta.
 Guanciale is more traditional, but I find that pancetta is more readily available in the grocery stores near me.
 Both are salty and a little funky.

 - Spices: This recipe calls for red pepper flakes and freshly cracked black pepper.